hrgovcic/BHPropagation/README.md

     %run ./BHPropagation.py --dim 2 --length 4 --steps 1000 --dynamics bounded  --seed 579289 --runs 1 --limit 1 --print

 As can be seen, the output shows the evolution of the regular particles, the Z-tokens, and also the ModPool "control" matrix.
+(If you are unfamiliar with python debuggers, keep pressing 'c' to continue the code for another step.

 All this can be easily modified.